about new bedford creative

 New Bedford Creative Consortium

 The New Bedford Creative Consortium is the leadership group whose purpose is overseeing the execution of the citywide strategic Arts and Culture Plan entitled New Bedford Creative: our art, our culture, our future.
 The Arts and Culture Plan is a huge step forward in building a thriving creative ecosystem in our city, and these are the people dedicated to implementing it.
 This volunteer group is facilitated by the Creative Strategist, with additional staff support from the New Bedford Economic Development Council and the Departments of City Planning, Tourism & Marketing, Parks, Recreation & Beaches, and the Mayor’s Office.

 - Lee Blake – New Bedford Historical Society

-- Steven Froias – New Bedford Ocean Cluster, New Bedford Now, Seaport Cultural District, Love The Ave
+- Steven Froias – New Bedford Now, New Bedford Port Authority, Seaport Cultural District, Love The Ave

 - Jeff Glassman – Darn It!, Hatch Street Studios